 Norway is a very expensive country.
-Even everyday purchases such as a cup of coffee, can of coke or fast food can be twice as much as you would expect to pay elsewhere in Europe.
+Even everyday purchases such as a cup of coffee, a can of coke or fast food, can be twice as much as you would expect to pay elsewhere in Europe.

 It is probably a good idea to budget to spend at least double what you would in another European city.